KennyMcGeoch/LeetCodeExercises/README.md

 3363.
 Find the Maximum Number of Fruits Collected (Hard) 3370.
 Smallest Number With All Set Bits (Easy)
 3375.
-Minimum Operations to Make Array Values Equal to K (Easy) 3394.
+Minimum Operations to Make Array Values Equal to K (Easy) 3381.
+Maximum Subarray Sum With Length Divisible by K (Medium) 3394.
 Check if Grid can be Cut into Sections (Medium) 3495.
 Minimum Operations to Make Array Elements Zero (Hard) 3392.
 Count Subarrays of Length Three With a Condition (Easy)